How to Treat my Dog's Nail/Paw Infection (Paronychia or Pododermatitiis)

 How Do I Treat My Dog's Nail Infection? or, toe/paw infection

 If your dog has a wounded paw, he is susceptible to a nail bed infection which can arise from simple contact with his environment.
 Examples that come to mind are ordinary functions such as, walking your dog on soil, a sidewalk, a field or any non-sterile environment, which is just where dogs spend their time!.
 During this vulnerable time you will need to organize your dog’s exercise so as to keep the environment as clean as possible.
 Additionally, if the dog’s toe is swollen around the toe nail, it can be painful for the dog to walk and play.
 You may need to take steps to protect his paws by wrapping them and ensuring those paws are as clean and dry as possible after exercise.
 This may not be easy since many dogs seem to almost have a fetish or distinct dislike/fear about having their paws touched.
-Treats can go a long way to distract them while you are trying to clean up their paws/nails.
+Treats can go a long way to distract them while you are trying to clean up or wrap their paws/nails.

 Symptoms may include:

 - A swollen nail bed on one or more of your dog's nails/swollen around the toe nail, or across the paw in general

 - Pain in the paw/foot or limping

 - Visual signs of injury

 - Your dog starts chewing or licking excessively at some irritation or damage in the nail or paw area or your dog is biting his nails.

-- Discharge or pus coming out of the nail bed and a foul smell coming from the paw or nail (caused by the infection)
+- Discharge or pus coming out of the nail bed and a foul smell coming from your dog's paw or nail (caused by the infection)

 - A discolored, soft, or brittle claw/nail